Anirudha152/pyiris-api/README.md

 ```

 #### `generate(generator_settings=None)`
-This command generates a deployable PyIris scout to whatever `'Dir'` was specified in scout_values.
+This command generates a deployable PyIris scout to whatever `'Dir'` was specified in scout options.

 `generator_settings` is an optional dictionary used to pass any extra options to specific components which require them.
 For example: pyiris_api/components/windows/control/execute_python.py may require extra imports which can be specified using
 `generate(generator_settings={"execute_python_modules"=["flask", "numpy"]})`